 - FWS earnings are taxable income.
 All questions about the amounts being withheld or W-2 forms should be addressed to the University's Payroll Department.

 - If a dispute arises between you and your supervisor or department, try to first speak with your supervisor.
-If that does not resolve the issue or you feel you cannot do so, then contact your department's Liaison (listed on your Assignment Summary).
+If that does not resolve the issue or you feel you cannot do so, then contact your department's Liaison (listed on your FWS contract).
 If these avenues are not helpful, you may then wish to contact the FWS Coordinator at the Office of Student Financial Aid (OSFA).

 11. Changes of status and contact information: